-South County Fire is dedicated to protecting life, property and the environment for the nearly 250,000 residents of southwest Snohomish County.
+South County Fire is dedicated to protecting life, property and the environment for more than 250,000 residents of southwest Snohomish County.
 We serve unincorporated areas and the cities of Brier, Edmonds, Lynnwood and Mountlake Terrace.

 We provide full-time staffing at 14 fire stations strategically located to provide prompt emergency response across the 50-square-mile area of southwest Snohomish County.
 All firefighters are certified as either emergency medical technicians or paramedics.
 Most of the 911 calls we receive are medical emergencies.

 Prevention and educationIn addition to standing ready to respond to a wide range of emergency situations, we’re also here to help you prevent those emergencies from happening in the first place.
 Your firefighters work with full-time staff to provide fire and injury prevention services, public education and innovative services such as our community paramedic program.